OpenCTI-Platform/docs/docs/usage/automation.md

 - An entity is unflagged from a selected PIR
 - An entity from a selected PIR is updated

-> Note that if you do not select any PIR, it means that you are interested in all of them.
+> Note: By default, if no PIR is selected, all available PIRs will be applied.

 ![Listening PIR events](assets/listen-pir-events-in-playbook.png)

-With the PIR Score filter, you can choose to listen to events concerning only entities with a specific PIR score corresponding to at least one of the selected PIRs.
+The PIR Score filter allows you to monitor events only for entities with a PIR score matching at least one of your selected PIRs.

 #### A new entity is flagged in a selected PIR

-This toggle can be used to trigger the playbook when an entity become of interest for at least one of the selected PIR.
+Enable this toggle to trigger the playbook when an entity becomes of interest for at least one of the selected PIRs.
 Or if you haven't selected any PIR, trigger the playbook any time an entity become of interest for any PIR.

-#### An entity is unflagged from a selected PIR
+#### An entity is no longer part of a selected PIR

-This toggle can be used to trigger the playbook when an entity is no more of interest for at least one of the selected PIR.
+This toggle triggers the playbook when an entity is no longer part of at least one selected PIR.
 Or if you haven't selected any PIR, trigger the playbook any time an entity is no more of interest for any PIR.

 #### An entity from a selected PIR is updated

-It can be used to trigger the playbook when an entity of interest for at least one of the selected PIR has been updated.
+This triggers the playbook when an entity that is part of at least one selected PIR is updated.
 Or if you haven't selected any PIR, trigger the playbook any time an entity of interest has been updated, no matter which PIR.

 ### Query knowledge on a regular basis